Istin2005/Led-control-using-Arduino/README.md

 ## RESULT
-The project designed and implemented a system for LED control using an Arduino microcontroller and a push button successfully.
+A system for LED control using an Arduino microcontroller and a push button is implemented